p3l6/blog/content/blog/2026/menu downsizing.md

 ---
 title: Menu Downsizing
-summary: Recently it seems that restaurants everywhere are downsizing their menus.
+description: Recently it seems that restaurants everywhere are downsizing their menus.
 date: 2026-02-24 20:00:00 -0500
 ---